 We believe in people.

-Food Citizenship is a movement of individuals and organisations across the food system.
-It is rooted in an increasingly widely shared belief that people can and want to shape the food system for the better, given the right conditions.
+Food citizenship is a movement of individuals and organisations across the food system.
+It is rooted in an increasingly shared belief that people want to and can shape the food system for the better, given the right conditions.

-The Food Citizenship movement builds from the New Citizenship Project’s Food Citizenship report, and public research gathered by the Food Ethics Council between January 2018 and January 2020.
+The movement builds on the New Citizenship Project’s Food Citizenship report, and public research gathered by the Food Ethics Council between January 2018 and January 2022.

 A new era is emerging in today’s UK food and farming sector: the era of the food citizen.

-For too long the people who eat and buy food have been labelled as consumers but this idea – that people are simply consumers at the end of a food chain – is being challenged.
-Our identity, our role in the food and farming sector, our relationship with our food and with nature are all being reassessed, particularly as social and environmental concerns take centre-stage in the public discourse.
+Our identity, our role in the food system and our relationship with our food and with nature, are all being reassessed, particularly as social and environmental concerns take centre-stage in public interest.

-Consumerism drives short-term behaviour urging us to think in the here and now, pushing us to compete for the best deals on that day.
-But, whether consciously or not, there is an increasing understanding that people are naturally collaborative, open and willing to share.
+Consumerism drives short-term behaviour, urging us to think in the here-and-now and pushing us to compete for the best deals of the day.
+But there is an increasing understanding that people are naturally collaborative, open and willing to share.

-When we are treated as food citizens, our compassionate values build a shared sense of belonging and community which means we are more willing to join with others, and more likely to find the courage to take action.
-It is our power as a co-ordinated and motivated collective with shared values that will eventually change the food system and influence the economic and political dynamics at play.
-That power is growing.
+When we are treated as citizens, our compassionate values build a shared sense of belonging and community which means we are more trusting, more inclined to join with others, and more likely to find the courage to take action.

 our food system is stuck because we are thinking small…